Oaklight/protein-score-server/README.md

     - `name`: model name, `esm3_sm_open_v1` for now and please don't change
     - `replica`: optional GPU device and replications mapping
 * `task_queue_size`: Task queue size, default to 50.
+* `timeout`: Timeout for async prediction result retrieval, default to 15 seconds.

 After the config are set, run these commands inside the project folder: